-The process of App Store Optimization consists of two main parts – optimizing the app page and optimizing the search page.
+The process of App Store Optimization consists of optimizing the app page and things like keywords, descriptions, and screenshots.
 Ranking high in the search results means your future user will find you more easily.

 It is similar to being on the first page of Google – you’re more likely to be noticed.
 With millions of apps across the app stores, it is not easy to stand out.
 You’ve already done the hard part – you’ve developed an app.
 Now you have to let people know it exists and help them find you.

 Research your target market before launching the app.
 Understand your audience, their needs, and their behavior.
 Don’t try to target everybody – your app will fulfill the specific needs of your users.
 If you’ve just published a game, research similar games, and their players.